chandler37/immaculater/README.md

 (`make pylint` after `pip3 install pylint` (inside an activated virtualenv)) and `flake8 .`.
-The very best practice is to run `make cov` (first `pip3 install coverage` (inside an activated virtualenv)) and ensure that your change has optimal unittest code coverage (this does not work for the tests run by `run_django_tests.py`).
+The very best practice is to run `make cov` (first `pip3 install coverage` (inside an activated virtualenv)) and ensure that your change has optimal unittest code coverage (this works differently for the tests run by `make test` that use `pytest`).
 You get bonus points for installing pychecker and running `make pychecker`.

 The above practices give us the benefit of easy code reviews and ensure that